We Speak on Operations, Organizational Design,

 Keynote Presentations

 Strategic overview that challenges assumptions and provokes critical thinking.
-Not about convincing you to adopt AI, but helping you think clearly about whether you should.
+Not about convincing you to adopt AI, but about helping you think clearly about operations, technology, and power.

 Best for: Conferences, large convenings